 The rural nature and cultural diversity of the region provides strengths and opportunities particularly in relation to the tourism potential.
 Tourism and initiatives based on rich cultural traditions represent considerable opportunities.
 However, the lack of proper infrastructure contributes to environmental degradation - a significant disincentive for investors and visitors alike.
 Thus the economic potential of the region is not fully realised.
 CBC support will help the respective regions to capitalise on their unique and highly valuable cultural and environmental strengths.

-The proposed project takes into account the above-mentioned problems and barriers as it concentrates on strengthening cross-border cooperation and the regional business support infrastructure, on promoting environment protection and resource management and people to people actions.
-The project aims to bring people, communities, civil society and economic actors of the border area closer to each other in order to establish a sound basis for balanced economic and social development in both countries.
 Co-operation with similar institutions will enable design and implementation of common projects in the cross-border region.
 An integrated approach is a prerequisite for ensuring sustainable development in the border area by promoting sustainable economic measures.